Sending your child to summer camp for the first time is a big deal.

 - Involve your child as you prepare for camp.
 Go over the Packing List with your camper.

 - Have them pack a favorite item to bring to camp.
-This can help him feel more “at home” at camp.
+This can help them feel more “at home” at camp.

 - Have your child practice writing letters.
 Make a letter writing kit with your camper that includes pre-addressed and stamped envelopes or postcards, pencils and pens, paper, etc.